-The search options are also very clear and easy to navigate.
+The search options are also obvious and easy to navigate.
 I love their calendar option because it shows the price difference for each day.
 Again, this is the standard, but Google lacks the bells and whistles the other sites blind you with.

-Skyscanner: This platform is unique because is searches worldwide for the cheapest outbound flights from your current location.
-So let’s say I’m feeling a bit anxious and want to get away for a few days with no preference on location.
+Skyscanner: This platform is unique because it searches worldwide for the cheapest outbound flights from your current location.
+Let’s say I’m feeling a bit anxious and want to get away for a few days with no preference for location.
 I’ll choose my local airport and then select going “everywhere.”
 It will then provide a list of flights in order of cheapest to most expensive.
 There is also an option to select the entire month if your dates are flexible.
-It will then tell what dates are the cheapest for your desired location.
+It will then tell you what dates are the cheapest for your desired location.
 The options are endless.

 Southwest: Southwest is notorious for cheap flights, great deals, and two free checked bags.
 If your schedule is flexible, this airline has everything you need.
 As I’m writing this, there is a one-way Valentine’s Day sale as follows:

 From Las Vegas -> Austin $146, Denver $100, Portland $94, Seattle $86, San Diego $64, San Francisco $69